Steerable Vision-Language-Action Policies for Embodied Reasoning and Hierarchical Control: Experiments

 \subsection{Steerable Policies Enable VLMs to Effectively Use\\Embodied Reasoning Training}

-We now evaluate if fine-tuning a VLM into a high-level policy is an effective way to leverage embodied reasoning to control a Steerable Policy.
-Since our method involves fine-tuning the high-level to produce embodied reasonings and intermediate goals, we compare against three prior methods that use reasoning data to improve VLAs: \name{Embodied Chain-of-Thought Reasoning VLA (ECoT)}~\citep{Zawalski24-ecot} and the two variants of \name{ECoT-Lite}, which learn representations from robot reasonings, but do not generate them during inference~\citep{Chen25-ecot-lite}.
-We also compare against an equivalent \name{``standard'' OpenVLA} policy that does not reason~\citep{Kim24-openVLA}.
-Finally, we include a non-reasoning ablation, where the fine-tuned VLM outputs steering commands directly.
+We now evaluate if fine-tuning a VLM into a high-level policy is an effective way to leverage embodied reasoning to control Steerable Policies.
+Since our method involves fine-tuning the high-level to produce embodied reasonings and intermediate goals, we compare against three prior methods that use reasoning data to improve VLAs (all built on OpenVLA): \name{Embodied Chain-of-Thought Reasoning (ECoT)}~\citep{Zawalski24-ecot} and the two \name{ECoT-Lite} variants, which learn representations from robot reasonings, but do not generate them during inference~\citep{Chen25-ecot-lite}.
+We also include a non-reasoning ablation, where the fine-tuned VLM outputs steering commands directly.
+Finally, we compare against equivalent non-reasoning \name{``standard'' OpenVLA and $\pi_{0.5}$ baselines}~\citep{Kim24-openVLA, Pi25-pi05}.
 All methods are evaluated on the same Bridge tasks used in ECoT-Lite, which were chosen to probe several axes of generalization.
-For fairness, all policies share the same architecture and training demonstrations, differing only in how embodied reasoning is incorporated.
+For fairness, we control for training demonstrations and architectures; the policies differ only in how embodied reasoning is incorporated.

 As shown in \cref{fig:reasoner-results}, \textit{our approach outperforms all baselines}.
 The gains are most pronounced on motion and semantic generalization tasks, likely because atomic motion, trace, and pointing commands allow the generalizable reasoner to reliably control the Steerable Policy under distribution shift.